Get advice about how to get started with realising energy harvesting.

 Hardware development and designing for smart products

-Jewellery designers create a device for men that allows them to follow thir unborn baby's movements.
+Designers create a device that allows someone other than the pregnant mother to follow an unborn baby's movements.

 A sensory memory game for dementia patients.